Skip to Content

 What is five-spice powder?

-Five-spice powder 五香粉 is a combination of five Asian spices, which is an essential ingredient for a wide range of Chinese cuisines.
+Five-spice powder 五香粉 is a combination of five Asian spices, an essential ingredient for a wide range of Chinese cuisines.

-The typical mix of the Chinese five spices powder comprises of cinnamon, fennel, star anise, peppercorns, and cloves.
-The ratio may vary from brand to brand, and some brands may have a slightly different composition.
+The typical Chinese five spices powder mix comprises cinnamon, fennel, star anise, peppercorns, and cloves.
+The ratio may vary from brand to brand, and some brands may have slightly different compositions.

-Most of the Chinese households and restaurants do not make the spice mix themselves, as Chinese five-spice powder is available in most of the supermarkets and restaurant suppliers.
+Most Chinese households and restaurants do not make the spice mix, as Chinese five-spice powder is available in supermarkets and restaurant suppliers.

 How to make the best marinade for Asian chicken thighs

 Five-spice powder is the main ingredient of the marinate.
-I suggest using one tablespoon full of the five-spice powder for one kg of chicken to have enough spice flavor.
-You can reduce it to 2 tsp or up to 1.5 tbsp depending on your liking.
+I suggest using one tablespoon of the five-spice powder for one kg of chicken to have enough spice flavor.
+Depending on your liking, you can reduce it to 2 tsp or up to 1.5 tbsp.

 Light soy sauce is the next essential item on the list.
-It provides the saltiness and has umami, which is vital in this recipe.
-Since the color of the chicken will turn darker after baking, I use only the light instead of the dark soy sauce.
-Furthermore, dark soy sauce is lack of flavor compared to light soy sauce.
+It provides saltiness and has umami, which is vital in this recipe.
+Since the color of the chicken will turn darker after baking, I use only light instead of dark soy sauce.
+Furthermore, dark soy sauce lacks flavor compared to light soy sauce.

-Sesame oil is a welcome component because of the flavor.
+Sesame oil is a welcome component because of its flavor.
 One to two teaspoons are sufficient as it has a strong flavor.

 Shaoxing wine is the most popular cooking wine for Chinese cooking.
 If it is unavailable, substitute it with any rice wine or Sherry.
 Omit is if you do not take alcohol.

 Garlic and ginger.
-There are two options for the garlic.
+There are two options for garlic.

 • The second option is to use only the juice.
-You can place the minced garlic and ginger into a cloth bag and squeeze out the juice.
+Place the minced garlic and ginger into a cloth bag and squeeze the juice.
 The juice yields a better result as there is no worry that the garlic will get burnt in the oven.

 Alternative ingredients for the Asian chicken thighs marinade

-You can make changes to the composition of the marinade to suit your taste, or if certain ingredients are unavailable.
+You can change the marinade ingredients to suit your taste or if certain ingredients are unavailable.
 Here are some suggestions :

 • Substitute the Chinese light soy sauce with the Indonesian sweet soy sauce.
-This sauce is widely used by the Indonesian/ Malaysian cuisine.
+This sauce is widely used in Indonesian/ Malaysian cuisine.
 Sweet soy sauce beef stew is one of my favorites.
 Another option is to use Vietnamese fish sauce to replace (or partially) the light soy sauce.
-The fish sauce is used to prepare Vietnamese pho, one of the most popular Vietnamese dishes worldwide.
+The fish sauce prepares Vietnamese pho, one of the most popular dishes worldwide.

 • Worcestershire sauce is also a suitable component for the marinade.
 Try to substitute half of the light soy sauce with Worcestershire sauce.

-• Oyster sauce is not an essential ingredient, which can be omitted.
+• Oyster sauce is not an essential ingredient that can be omitted.

 • Ignore the wine if you prefer non-alcoholic.

-• Add a teaspoon of chili powder if you like it spicy.
+• Add a teaspoon of chili powder or red pepper flakes if you like spicy.

-Marinate the chicken thigh at least for half a day, preferably overnight.
-If you are using bone-in chicken thigh, marinate for one day will enough the flavor penetrate deep into the part near the bone.
+Marinate the chicken thigh for at least half a day, preferably overnight.
+If you use bone-in chicken thigh, marinating for one day will be enough for the flavor to penetrate deep into the part near the bone.
+You may you boneless chicken thighs meat instead.

 Can I marinate the chicken in advance?

-There is no issue to marinate it in advance and freeze them.
-I have food vendors who supply frozen chicken chops to the restaurants, which we stored in the freezer for up to two months without any noticeable deterioration of flavor.
+There is no issue with marinating it in advance and freezing them.
+I have food vendors who supply frozen chicken chops to the restaurants, which we store in the freezer for up to two months without any noticeable flavor deterioration.

 Bake the chicken